SarthakDhingra/466-mini-project/README.md

 pandas

 ## Layout
-src/main.py is the driver file src/knn.py is the K-nearest-neighbours code src/logistic.py is the logistic regression code src.nn.py is the neural network code
+src/main.py is the driver file <br />
+src/knn.py is the K-nearest-neighbours code <br />
+src/logistic.py is the logistic regression code <br />
+src/nn.py is the neural network code